 Patients with ALys amyloidosis who developed end stage kidney failure have undergone kidney transplants with excellent outcomes.

-The outlook for patients diagnosed with ALys amyloidosis is good, relative to many other types of amyloidosis.
+The outlook for patients diagnosed with this condition is good, relative to many other types of amyloidosis.
 ALys amyloidosis has a slower natural history than AL amyloidosis and other hereditary types of amyloidosis.
 For example, in the NAC patient series, median survival from diagnosis of amyloidosis was nearly 18 years and only 4 of the 16 patients died over median follow up time of nearly 25 years from symptom onset.
 The time from appearance of abnormal kidney function till development of end stage kidney disease was 11 years.